michael-r-may/RubyNotes/README.md

 `{}` also has a higher precedence order which can [sometimes make a difference](http://stackoverflow.com/a/26218840)

 Note that some unexpected (to me) methods take an optional block.
-For example:
+For example, gsub can take a block instead of second argument.

 ```Ruby
 "Hello World".gsub("l") { puts "there goes an l" }